jamesrw94/UoB_group_project/UX_Design/README.md

 ## Developing a higher fidelity prototype

 The PowerPoint prototype was an incredibly useful tool as it allowed the quick creation of a mock-up of our potential application so we can gain feedback regarding viability from users, however there is limited interactivity.
 Users aren’t interacting with a mouse and keyboard like they would for the actual product, so their experience is bound to be different.
-We decided to look into creating a higher-fidelity protype of the final user interface to try and simulate the interaction between the user and the interface.
+We decided to look into creating a higher-fidelity protype to try and simulate the interaction between the user and the interface.
 If a button on the prototype is pressed, then the appropriate action should occur to mimic the experience of the full application.
 This would allow us to gain much more insightful information to help steer the development of our application.

 While researching possible user research tools **[marvelapp](https://marvelapp.com/)** was found, where a mid-fidelity representation of the design was **[created](https://marvelapp.com/prototype/144665he/screen/77130957)**.
 Although it is higher-fidelity, there were some limitations because some features such as “drag and drop” could not be implemented.